mvielkind/annotation_helper/README.md

-# My Annotation Helper Buddy
+# A Lightweight Jupyter Annotation Helper

 Recently I've been doing a lot of data annotation.
 I've been working on a project to extract a [shopping list from a screenshot](https://matthewvielkind.dev/home/2019/6/23/extracting-a-list-from-an-image) that requires a custom NLP model